mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 The Monte Carlo method
 --------------------------
-[model free RL]
-[Why using Montecarlo name for this methods?]
-[Bootstrap: MC does not need to bootstrap (to guess the state at t+1)] [Backup: The MC needs to beackup the full episode, whereas TD only t and t+1]

 The Monte Carlo (MC) method was used for the first time in 1930 by [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi) who was studying neutron diffusion.
 Fermi did not publish anything on it, the modern version is due to [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) who invented it during the 1940s at Los Alamos.
 The idea behind MC is simple: using randomness to solve problems.
 For example it is possible to use MC to estimate a multidimensional definite integral, a technique which is called [MC integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration).
 In artificial intelligence we can use MC tree search to find the best move in a game.
 The [DeepMind AlphaGo](https://deepmind.com/research/alphago/) defeated the Go world champion Lee Seedol using MC tree search combined with convolutional networks and deep reinforcement learning.
 Later on in this series we will discover how it was possible.
+The **advantages of MC methods over the dynamic programming approach** are the following:

+1. MC allow learning optimal behaviour **directly from interaction** with the environment.
+2. It is easy and efficient to **focus** MC methods on small **subset of the states**.
+3. MC can be used with **simulations** (sample models)

+During the post I will analyse the first two points.
+The third point is less intuitive.
+In many applications it is easy to simulate episodes but it can be extremely difficult to construct the transition model required by the dynamic programming techniques.
+In all these cases the MC method rules.

-Now let's go back to our cleaning robot and let's see what does it mean to apply the MC method to this scenario.
+Now let's go back to our **cleaning robot** and let's see what does it mean to apply the MC method to this scenario.
-The robot starts at state (1, 1) and it follows its internal policy.
+As usual the robot starts at state (1, 1) and it follows its internal policy.
 At each step it records the reward obtained and saves an history of all the states visited until reaching a terminal state.
 We call an **episode** the sequence of states from the starting state to the terminal state.
 Now let's suppose that our robot recorded the following three episodes:

 ![Passive Model-Free RL Monte Carlo Three Episodes]({{site.baseurl}}/images/reinforcement_learning_model_free_monte_carlo_three_episodes_fast.gif){:class="img-responsive"}

-The robot followed its internal policy but **the unknown transition model perturbed the trajectory** leading to undesired states.
+The robot followed its internal policy but **an unknown transition model perturbed the trajectory** leading to undesired states.
 In the first and second episode, after some fluctuation the robot eventually reached the terminal state obtaining a positive reward.
 In the third episode the robot moved along a wrong path reaching the stairs and falling down (reward: -1.0).
 The following is another representation of the three episodes, useful if you are reading the pdf version of the post.

 ![Passive Model-Free RL Monte Carlo Three Episodes]({{site.baseurl}}/images/reinforcement_learning_model_free_monte_carlo_three_episodes_linear.png){:class="img-responsive"}